top of page

 2. Dry the Area (If Possible)

 To maximize the effectiveness of DE, try to reduce moisture in areas where springtails are active.
 Fix any leaky pipes or faucets, use a dehumidifier, and ensure proper ventilation.
 Since DE works best when dry, moisture control is essential for optimal results.
+Allow your houseplant soil to dry as well before applying there.

 3. Apply a Thin Layer of Diatomaceous Earth